Rivkin Radler LLP

 A former law clerk for a U.S. district court judge, Brian also has substantial experience handling non-compete, trade secret, Employee Retirement Income Security Act (ERISA), partnership, securities, FINRA, and commercial litigations and arbitrations.

+Brian is deeply committed to the practice of labor and employment law.
+In connection with his practice, Brian has received an Award of Recognition from the Suffolk County Bar Association for his service and continued dedication to the development of the Suffolk Academy of Law’s continuing legal education program.
 A former officer of the Suffolk Academy of Law and a former adjunct professor at Hofstra Law School and the New York Institute of Technology, Brian frequently lectures and publishes on critical and emerging legal issues affecting the workplace.